vbudi000/cloudpak8s/_content/mcm-4/cp4mcm_icam_post_server_install.md

 * Hypervisors
 * and more

-For more information on setting up Monitoring Agents, see the section below called **(#Traditional Monitoring Agents).**
+For more information on setting up Monitoring Agents, see the section below called [Traditional Monitoring Agents] (#traditional-monitoring-agents).

-# Setting up the Kubernetes Data Collector
+## Setting up the Kubernetes Data Collector

 You will setup 1 Kubernetes Data Collector on each of the clusters that you are managing.
 The Data Collector is sometimes referred to as k8monitor and gets deployed as a pod within the cluster.
 By running inside the cluster, it is able to pull in detailed performance KPIs and topology information about the entire cluster.
 And, it is able to detect and alert on problems being reported by kubernetes.
 As long as it is a recent version of kubernetes, the Data Collector will work to gather data from OCP, ICP, open source kubernetes, and even public cloud kubernetes services such as IKS and GKS.